 René Schmidt is one of Canada's least-known successful authors.
 His five published books have sold over 100 000 copies in Canada and the USA and all have received good reviews from librarians, teachers and history buffs.
 His first published book, Canadian Disasters, outsold all other titles for Scholastic Canada in 1986 and was reprinted three times.
 Various editions of Canadian Disasters are found in school libraries across Canada.
 Rene has also written feature articles for Macleans and other magazines.

 René lives with his wife Shirley on 40 acres outside a small Eastern Ontario town.
 Besides writing, René is a retired teacher, a volunteer at a youth centre and active in his church and community.
 Meet his family.

 René and Shirley with Adrian and Daniel (with cat).
-Adrian lives in Vancouver and works as a stonemason / bricklayer.
-His company is Ediface Masonry, masonryvancouver.ca He created the wall behind the family.
-Dan lives in Barcelona, Spain and teaches English there.
-Shirley and René live in Trenton Ontario in a super-insulated house they built themselves a few years ago.
+Adrian has a masonry business in Vancouver called Ediface Masonry. masonryvancouver.ca He created the wall behind the Schmidt family.
+Dan teaches English and enjoys the beaches in Barcelona, Spain.
+Shirley and René live in a super-insulated house they built a few years ago.

-Below René gives a presentation to students in Etobicoke about editing and writing.
+René does school visits frequently.
+Below he gives a presentation to students in Etobicoke about editing and writing.

-René sometimes misses teaching.
+René occasionally misses teaching.
 In the photo above he was given a wonderful book launch at Stockdale P.S., his last school.
-Kathryn Corbett (now owner of Lighthouse Books in Brighton) organized it and a follow-up visit to the Forest of Trees event in Toronto where students from all over Ontario voted Leaving Fletchville second place overall.
+Kathryn Corbett (owner of Lighthouse Books in Brighton) organized it and a follow-up visit to the Forest of Trees event in Toronto where students from all over Ontario voted Leaving Fletchville second place overall.
 Here, his former students read their favourite parts from Leaving Fletchville.